ws141/yaml-validation-action/README.md

-# Remote YAML file validation
+# Remote YAML file validation with auth

 Validates a YAML file by converting it to JSON and sending it to a remote HTTP API endpoint via a POST request.